vpidev/t-sql-styleguide/README.md

 - Keep Table Columns narrow, ideally under 10-20 columns

-*Why?* Many columns is a code smell - usally a sign that proper normalization hasn't taken place
+*Why?* Many columns is a code smell - usually a sign that proper normalization hasn't taken place

 *Why?* Excessive columns by design usually leads to additional database migrations, as new fields are frequently added